-Once the company has received a Certificate of Authority, they are known as an authorized company or an admitted company, both meaning they are licensed in Washington State.
+Once the company has received a Certificate of Authority they are known as an authorized company or an admitted company, both meaning they are licensed in Washington State

-a) Admitted Companies have been approved by the Office of the Insurance Commissioner and have a Certificate of Authority.
+Admitted Companies have been approved by the Office of the Insurance Commissioner and have a Certificate of Authority.
 The certificate of authority is the insurance company's license to sell insurance in our state.
-An admitted (a.k.a. authorized) company must comply with all state regulations regarding companies and are covered by the state's guarantee associations.
+An admitted (or authorized) company must comply with all state regulations regarding companies and are covered by the states guarantee associations.